bradleytaunt/btxx.org/posts/planning-ahead.md

 ## The Internet is Not Important

 Let's get this out of the way first.
 The internet doesn't matter compared to *real-life*.
 Obviously if all my projects / sites disappeared from the web tomorrow it wouldn't be a big deal *at all*.
-Family, friends, and those directly impacting your life should always take precedent over online communities (even if those communities are awesome!).
+Family, friends, and those directly impacting your life should always take precedence over online communities (even if those communities are awesome!).
 Before you consider wasting any effort future-proofing your online "stuff", take the time to **write up a will**.
 It's worth the cost (heck, even online services exist for this now) and once complete it will allow you to focus on more stupid things, like your online stuff!

 If you takeaway one thing from the post, it should be to get yourself a will.